Possibly grim aftermath of COVID-19 pandemic and BLM riots for Blacks, Asian minorities

 Racial inequity was blamed on black’s misery.
 They cry for police brutality, inequality of outcome, and white supremacy.
 However, for black activist Candace Owens, these tensions were pushed by politicians, fueled by the mainstream media narrative.

-A significant turnaround in racial inequality since the 1960s.
-Today, Blacks have more privileges than other non-whites.
-For example, there are 17 black holidays.
-There are black professors, doctors, policemen, lawmakers, and a black President elected twice.
+Today, Blacks have more privileges than other non-whites—for example, black holidays.
+There are also black professors, doctors, policemen, lawmakers, and a black President elected twice.
 Their role in building America is celebrated in history books.

 The aftermath is less grim for Asians

-Although Asians face equal prejudice, we are less confrontational.
+Although Asians face equal prejudice, Asians are less confrontational.
 Pakistanis and Indians value education.
-Vietnamese, Cambodians and Thai can work long hours without complaining.
-Filipinos flourish in healthcare jobs, despite discrimination.
-Asians will survive as long as we hold on to our faith and conservative culture.
+Vietnamese, Cambodians, and Thai can work long hours without complaining.